cyfyifanchen/yifanchen.github.io/_posts/2019-05-01-eslint-cyf.md

 blog: true
 star: false
 ---
-<span class="fl">C</span>t to the chase, nobody wants to do code review unless your KPI is code reviewing, which is quite impossible in reality.
+<span class="fl">C</span>t to the chase, nobody wants to do code review unless your KPI is code review, which is quite impossible in reality.
 Code Review thus becomes a buzzword of completion.
 Without fitted criteria, Code Review usually means, I get my parts done, it’s your turn to review it, so I can chill out and watch YouTube.
 If there happen to be any problems, the routine goes again.
-You ended up interrupting others or waiting others to approve for your next action.
+You ended up interrupting others or wait for others to approve for your next action.
 In programming, we call it `blocking-tread`, which is not smart.
 Therefore, having a proper tool to automate it is ideal in the situation.

 I wrote a <a href="https://www.npmjs.com/package/eslint-config-cyf">module</a> to do such a thing.